 A career in cosmetology starts by attending a comprehensive cosmetology school program.
 To meet the New Jersey Board requirements, your cosmetology-hairstyling training program will contain at least 1200 credit hours.
 These 1200 hours include both theory and practical, hands-on instruction.
 Through these programs, you get to learn everything you’ve ever wanted to know as a beauty professional—from the laws governing the practice in New Jersey to how to complete excellent facials and massages.

 The New Jersey Board offers student permits to those who would like to work after completing the first 600 hours of schooling.
 The student permit will let you practice basic cosmetology, hairstyling, makeup application, hair removal, and manicuring while you’re still finishing school.

 After completing cosmetology school, you can take the written and practical licensing exams:

-- The written exam is administered by the New Jersey beauty professional testing vendor, Prometric.
+- The written exam is administered by the New Jersey beauty professional testing vendor, PSI.
 This exam will test your theoretical knowledge of cosmetology subjects, such as chemical services, hairstyling, and infection control.

 - The New Jersey Board administers the practical exam.
 This exam will test your ability to perform cosmetology-hairstyling services, such as shampooing, cutting, styling, and infection control procedures.